A Story of Travel, Art, and Passion.

-Galvinsky’s Professional Life - and Inspiring Travels.
+Amin’s Professional Life and Inspiring Travels.

-Galvinsky’s decision to study abroad granted him numerous artistic advantages.
+Amin’s decision to study abroad granted him numerous artistic advantages.
 For one, he discovered the city’s various landmarks that date back to 880AD.
 Setting one’s eyes on ‘Alhambra’ will surely spark their imagination, and even more so when the eyes are that of an aspiring artist.

 However, something was missing.
 Something that was more than mere emolument.
 When he was asked about his thoughts on the travel industry and his business, he had this to say:

 “There were moments where I felt I was trapped.
 What I once thought would award me the artistic satisfaction I yearned for only made me feel even more enclosed.
 I knew I had to do something about this feeling.
 Eventually, I figured that I needed to connect with people on a deeper level, I had to surround myself with artists, people that create and inspire.
 I had to realize my childhood dream.”

 After that self-reflecting moment, Amin decided to connect with his hometown, the roots that never stopped giving - Marrakech.

 Being of Berber origins, Amin headed to the one place he was sure wouldn’t disappoint.
 A place filled with art, awe-inspiring landscapes, and most of all - meticulous weavers.
 With each gasp of fresh Atlas Mountains’ air, Amin felt one step closer to his dream.